Which Insurance Coverages Apply to a Hit-and-Run?

 Will a Hit-and-Run Claim Raise Your Insurance Rates?

 This is one of the most common concerns for hit-and-run victims — and the answer is: it depends.
 As a not-at-fault victim, many states offer legal protections that prevent insurers from raising your rates solely due to a hit-and-run claim.
-Major insurers like GEICO and Allstate confirm that rates may not increase after a not-at-fault accident.
-However, some insurers may still review your overall risk profile, especially if you've filed multiple claims in recent years.
+Industry data shows that not-at-fault accidents generally do not trigger surcharges under standard policies.
+However, insurers can still review your overall risk profile — especially if you've filed multiple claims in recent years.

 Key factors that influence whether your rate increases:

-- Your state's laws — Some states, like Virginia and Arizona, prohibit rate hikes for not-at-fault claims
+- Your state's laws — Some states prohibit rate hikes for not-at-fault claims

 - Your claims history — Multiple recent claims can trigger a review